MycroftAI/mimic-recording-studio/README.md

 * `git clone https://github.com/MycroftAI/mimic-recording-studio.git`
 * `cd mimic-recording-studio`
-* `docker-compose up` to build and run
+* `docker-compose up` to build and run (_Note: You may need to use `sudo docker-compose up` depending on your distribution_)

   Alternatively, you can build and run separately. `docker-compose build` then `docker-compose up`
-* In browser, go to `http://localhost:3000`
+* In your browser, go to `http://localhost:3000`

 **Note:**
 The first execution of `docker-compose up` will take a while as this command will also build the docker containers.
 Subsequent executions of `docker-compose up` should be quicker to boot.

 ### Manual Install, Build and Start